priyankt/priyankt.github.io/_posts/2024-01-31-fastapi-query-param-caching-issue.md

 ```

 ## Next morning (1st Feb, 2024)

-I was pretty confident this time that the bug has been fixed.
-So confident that I didn't even wait to verify it and wrote the blog post.
-I wasn't disappointed.
-The calendar is not displaying the correct expiries.
+I was pretty confident this time that the bug had been fixed, so confident that I didn't even wait to verify it before writing the blog post.
+I wasn't disappointed — the calendar is now displaying the correct expiries.
 You can check out the expiry calendar yourself [here](https://expiry-calendar.priyankt.com/).